 In 2015, archaeologists using new technology discovered another multi-structured settlement of 11th-century timber and turf buildings near Point Rosee, Newfoundland.
-This discovery is especially exciting because Point Rosee is on the western tip of Newfoundland, while L’Anse aux Meadows is on the eastern point.
+Unfortunately, some later research on the Point Rosee site was ambiguous, and archaeologists are not currently comfortable asserting that this site was definitely a Viking camp.
+However, if ongoing research does show this discovery to be Viking, it would be especially exciting because Point Rosee is on the western tip of Newfoundland, while L’Anse aux Meadows is on the northern point.
 Today, these two possible Viking settlements are almost 10 hours away from each other by car.
 So, the Vikings were not just revisiting the same familiar sites to cut timber, as has been suggested, but were exploring deeper into North America.

 In the summer of 2019, archaeologists announced potentially-game-changing new research from the site of known Norse settlements in Newfoundland.
 Analysis of the peat bogs immediately surrounding L'Anse aux Meadows yielded pollen and other plant matter samples or non-native species often associated with human habitation.
 These include walnuts (one of the Vikings’ favorite fast foods) and – the most headline-grabbing – cannabis or hemp.
 The hemp could have been from clothing or rope, though the medicinal or recreational use of cannabis was not unknown to the far-traveling Vikings.
 Analysis of the data suggests that Vikings may have inhabited the site for up to 200 years.